 Quarantine inspections are conducted by the TDA to ensure plant pest and diseases are not spread in Texas.
-There are two sources of pests/diseases - from within the state and from interstate commerce (pests and diseases brought from outside Texas).
-TDA inspects shipments from outside Texas at road stations.
+There are two sources of pests and diseases - from intrastate (pests and diseases transported within Texas) and interstate commerce (pests and diseases brought from outside Texas).
+TDA inspects interstate shipments from outside Texas at road stations.
 These shipments may be importing pests or diseases into Texas from quarantined areas outside of Texas.
 See explanation above for road station inspections.

 Quarantine inspections are also conducted at businesses within the state that offer plants and plant materials for sale.
-The inspections help to ensure that these businesses are offering plants free of disease and pests to the consumer.
+The inspections help to ensure businesses are offering plants free of disease and pests to the consumer.

 One agricultural crop, cotton, has a specific quarantine inspection associated with preventing the spread and potential eradication of the boll weevil.
-Cotton stalk destruction inspections are conducted by the Texas Boll Weevil Eradication Foundation (TBWEF) in cooperation with TDA.
-The TBWEF conducts the inspections.
-Any cotton fields found in non-compliance for the destruction of the cotton stalks after harvest, are then referred to the TDA's Enforcement Division for administrative penalty review.
+Cotton stalk destruction inspections are conducted by the Texas Boll Weevil Eradication Foundation (TBWEF) in cooperation with the TDA (https://texasagriculture.gov/Regulatory-Programs/Cotton-Stalk-Destruction).
+TBWEF conducts the inspections and any cotton fields found in non-compliance for the destruction of the cotton stalks after harvest, are then referred to the TDA's Enforcement Division for administrative penalty review.

-C. Plant Quality Inspection Strategic Plan for FY 2025
+C. Plant Quality and Road Station Inspection Strategic Plan for FY 2026

-Table 1 represents the Plant Quality's Inspection Strategic Plan for FY 2025.
-As discussed in Section III of the main report, performance measures for this program are set by the Legislative Budget Board (LBB) in the agency's strategic plan.
+The combined FY 2026 Inspection Strategic Plan for Plant Quality and for the Biosecurity and Road Station Programs is detailed in Table 1.
+As discussed in Section IV of the main report, performance measures for this program are set by the Legislative Budget Board (LBB) in the agency's strategic plan.
 The following summarizes only those performance measures for Plant Quality that involve inspections to be performed.